VectorInstitute/cyclops-examples/CONTRIBUTING.md

-# Contributing to bootcamp_template
+# Contributing to p2p_cyclops_workshop

-Thanks for your interest in contributing to the bootcamp_template!
+Thanks for your interest in contributing to the p2p_cyclops_workshop!

 To submit PRs, please fill out the PR template along with the PR.
 If the PR fixes an issue, don't forget to link the PR to the issue!